mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 toScale f = f $ SH { shDate = ScaleDate, shLinear = ScaleLinear, shLog = ScaleLog }
 ```

 So in our new system, `forall p.
-ScaleHandler p a -> p a` is the same thing as
+ScaleHandler p a -> p a` is identical to
 `Scale`: we can use `p a` to substitute in `Scale` in our language even if our
 language itself cannot support GADTs.

-So let's write this in purescript.
-We no longer have an actual `Scale` sum
+So let's write `formatNType` in purescript.
+We no longer have an actual `Scale`
-type, but its higher-kinded church encoding:
+sum type, but its higher-kinded church encoding:

 ```purescript
 type NType a = forall p.